Go Back

 Equipment

-• glass jar with lid (not plastic)
+• a half-pint-sized glass jar with lid (not plastic)

 • cheesecloth